-As of September 30, 2015, our outstanding stock-based compensation awards were substantially comprised of PSUs, which were liability classified as the PSUs settled in cash and therefore were subject to remeasurement until the award is settled or extinguished.
+As of September 30, 2014 and 2015, our outstanding stock-based compensation awards were substantially comprised of PSUs, which were liability classified as the PSUs settled in cash and therefore were subject to remeasurement until the award is settled or extinguished.

 In December 2015, we completed a tender-offer to holders of outstanding PSUs to amend the terms of such outstanding awards to provide for settlement in shares of our common stock or cash, at our discretion.
-As a result of this modification, the PSUs became equity classified.
-Concurrent with the amendment, several PSU holders cancelled an aggregate of 434,780 PSUs in exchange for 391,303 restricted stock units, or RSUs.
-During the year ended September 30, 2016, we issued an additional 705,311 RSUs before the cancellation of 2,263 RSUs.
-In the three months ended December 31, 2016, we issued an additional 615,000 RSUs and cancelled 481 RSUs.
+As a result of this modification, the PSUs are equity classified as of December 31, 2015.
+Concurrent with the amendment, several PSU holders cancelled an aggregate of 434,780 PSUs in exchange for 391,304 restricted stock units, or RSUs.
+During the six months ended March 31, 2016, we issued an additional 674,890 RSUs.

-Because the exercisability of the PSUs occurs upon a corporate valuation of \$400 million, the fair value of the PSUs were estimated using a Monte Carlo simulation model.
+Because the exercisability of the PSUs occurs upon a corporate valuation of \$400 million, the fair value of the PSUs are estimated using a Monte Carlo simulation model.
 The inputs used in preparing the Monte Carlo simulation model include (i) volatility of our common stock, (ii) risk free interest rate, (iii) base price of the PSUs, (iv) fair value of our common stock and enterprise value, and (v) derived service period.

 The most significant input affecting the estimated fair value of the PSUs is the fair value of our common stock.
 As of September 30, 2015, the fair value of our common stock was \$25.79 per share, based on contemporaneous, arms-length transactions with new investors purchasing our common stock.
+As of March 31, 2016, the fair value of our common stock was estimated at \$12.00 per share, based on the contemplated public offering price at that time.